-Philadelphia Business Attorneys at Sidney L. Gold & Associates Understand Emotional Aspects of Business Disputes in Closely Held Companies
+Philadelphia Business Lawyers at Sidney L. Gold & Associates Understand Emotional Aspects of Business Disputes in Closely Held Companies

 The impact of a business divorce can be just as emotionally overwhelming as a marital divorce.
 Close corporations are commonly created through partnerships with family members, relatives, and close friends.
 Expectations at the start up of the business are positive and often exclude separation or dissolution clauses.
 As the business develops, personal relationships among partners can be damaged by the stress of business ownership, financial obligations, and differences in management styles.
 If the corporation’s majority shareholders become oppressive, minority shareholders can lose valuable assets which can destroy their financial futures.

-The Philadelphia business disputes attorneys of Sidney L. Gold & Associates understand the emotional aspects of shareholder disputes in closely held corporations.
-Our business divorce attorneys focus their efforts on helping the oppressed shareholder navigate through the complex array of legal issues surrounding his or her business dispute.
-As highly skilled mediators and arbitrators, our NJ employment attorneys are dedicated to helping our clients meet their goals, protect their rights, and resolve their disputes outside of the courtroom.
+The Philadelphia business disputes lawyers of Sidney L. Gold & Associates understand the emotional aspects of shareholder disputes in closely held corporations.
+Our business divorce lawyers focus their efforts on helping the oppressed shareholder navigate through the complex array of legal issues surrounding his or her business dispute.
+As highly skilled mediators and arbitrators, our NJ employment lawyers are dedicated to helping our clients meet their goals, protect their rights, and resolve their disputes outside of the courtroom.
 If litigation becomes necessary, our accomplished business attorneys will devise the best legal strategy to successfully represent you throughout all proceedings.

-Contact the Philadelphia Business Dispute Law Firm of Sidney L. Gold & Associates for Help with Your Shareholder Dispute
+Contact the Philadelphia Employment Law Firm of Sidney L. Gold & Associates for Help with Your Business or Shareholder Dispute